haimeng-zhang/TensorNetworkQuantumSimulator/README.md

 If the user wants to instead define a custom gate, they can do so by creating the corresponding `ITensor` which acts on the physical indices for the qubit or pair of qubits they wish it to apply to.

 ## GPU Support
 GPU support is enabled for all operations.
-Simply load in the relevant GPU Julia module (Metal.jl or CUDA.jl for example) and transform the tensor network, beliefpropagationcache or boundarympscache with `ψ = CUDA.cu(ψ)` and then perform the desired operation e.g. `sample_directly_certified(ψ.
-10; norm_message_rank = 10)` and it will run on GPU.
+Simply load in the relevant GPU Julia module (Metal.jl or CUDA.jl for example) and transform the tensor network state, beliefpropagationcache or boundarympscache with `ψ = CUDA.cu(ψ)`.
+Now when you perform the desired operation e.g. `sample_directly_certified(ψ.
+10; norm_message_rank = 10)` it will run on GPU.
 Dramatic speedups are seen on NVidia GPUs for moderate to large bond dimension states.

 ## Relevant Literature
 - [Simulating and sampling quantum circuits with 2D tensor networks](https://arxiv.org/abs/2507.11424)